Roman Bohnen: Group Theatre

 The Bohnens moved to New York City, where he made his Broadway debut in 1931 in As Husbands Go.
 Bohnen, In the summer of 1932, at the behest of his friend from the Goodman Theatre Art Smith, he was invited to join the Group Theatre, which became his artistic home for the next nine years.
 As a member of the Group, he appeared in numerous plays and was active in all aspects of the company.
 In her book on the Group Theatre, author Wendy Smith observes that Bohnen "fit easily and naturally into the Group" and was appreciated for his sense of humor, generosity and hard work.
+Smith wrote that Bohnen, a former cheerleader, "was still a cheerleader for any cause that attracted him."

 On January 2, 1933, Bohnen took over a lead part in the Group's hit play, Success Story by John Howard Lawson.
 The very next day, Incubator, a play Bohnen had written with John Lyman, opened on Broadway (produced by another organization).
 Although Incubator received favorable reviews, it closed quickly.
 In the plays written by his friend, Clifford Odets, for the Group Theatre, he created the roles of Dr. Barnes in Waiting for Lefty, Schlosser in Awake and Sing!, Gus Michaels in Paradise Lost, Tom Moody in Golden Boy and Mr. Tucker in Night Music.

 Bohnen spent the summer of 1936 at Pine Brook Country Club in Nichols, Connecticut.
 Pinebrook is best known for that year's summer rehearsal venue of the Group Theatre.
 Some of the other artists who summered there were Elia Kazan, Harry Morgan, John Garfield, Lee J. Cobb, Will Geer, Clifford Odets, Howard Da Silva and Irwin Shaw.
 The Group Theatre disbanded in 1941, the same year that Hildur died.